Pranavdec/MTX-HackOlympics_2.0/README.md

 How To Train and Use The Model:
+To Train The Model:
+Step:1
+  Download Training_Data,Public_Test_Data from The below link Step:2
-To Train The Model There is Train_Model.ipynb file above Just Run It cell by cell to Train and Get ".h5" for Model Deployment.
+  There is Train_Model.ipynb file above ,Run It cell by cell to Train and Get ".h5" for Model Deployment.